andkerr/andkerr.github.io/posts/0_ideas.md

 - derivatives and the present
 - People like me in the jazz program
 - what would I do if grad school was a definite non-option?
+- Does my "disillusioned w/ performing music prospects" story play well with people for certain reasons?